ipfs/ipfs-docs/docs/how-to/pin-files.md

 Pinning is a very important concept in IPFS.
 IPFS semantics try to make it feel like every single object is local — there is no "retrieve this file for me from a remote server", just `ipfs cat` or `ipfs get`, which act the same way no matter where the actual object is located.

 While this is nice, sometimes you want to be able to control what you keep around. **Pinning** is the mechanism that allows you to tell IPFS to always keep a given object somewhere — the default being your local node, though this can be different if you use a [third-party remote pinning service](#using-a-pinning-service).
 IPFS has a fairly aggressive caching mechanism that will keep an object local for a short time after you perform any IPFS operation on it, but these objects may get garbage-collected regularly.
-To prevent that garbage collection, simply pin the hash you care about.
+To prevent that garbage collection, simply pin the CID you care about, or add it to [MFS](/concepts/file-systems/#mutable-file-system-mfs).
 Objects added through `ipfs add` are pinned recursively by default.
+Things in MFS are not pinned by default, but are protected from garbage-collection, so one can think about MFS as a mechanism for implicit pinning.

 Let's look at this example to explore pinning to your local IPFS node in a bit more depth: